raminmohammadi/MLOps/Labs/Kubernetes_Labs/Lab 2-Deploying App on GKE/README.md

 This guide explains how to deploy a simple FastAPI application to Google Kubernetes Engine (GKE) using Kubernetes manifests and `kubectl`.
 The deployment includes basic configurations like setting replicas, applying labels, and establishing services to expose the application.

+You can watch the toturial video at [Kubernetes-lab1](https://www.youtube.com/watch?v=3NOCchsRlog)

 ## Prerequisites

 - Google Cloud account